cjloff/blog/src/blog/an-introduction-to-bem.md

 date: "2019-08-26"
 ---

-BEM has been around for a couple of years now, but even with the advent of CSS-in-JS solution and scoped CSS it is still my go-to for writing CSS.
-Before I go into detail on why I use BEM let's go over the basics.
+Do any of these apply to you when writing CSS?

+1) Find it difficult to name elements in CSS.
+2) Find it difficult to manage sprawling CSS files.
+3) Find yourself writing conflicting CSS rules.

+If so, BEM might be a solution for you.
 BEM which stands for **Block**, **Element** and **Modifier** is a methodology for writing CSS in a scoped way.
 For the rest of the article I'm going to be using Sass, but this can all be equally applied to plain-old css too.

 <h2>Block</h2>